Netatalk/netatalk/doc/manual/Search.md

 The AFP Spotlight RPC protocol layer is shared, while query execution is delegated to a backend selected per volume.

-You can select the backend with the volume option **search backend**.
+You can select the backend with the volume option **spotlight backend**.
 If not set, the default is **cnid**.

 Example: